Start: 7th March 2018 - 6:00pm

 Week 7: Wednesday 18th April

-In this session, a guest author will explore the art and function of dialogue.
+In this session, author Simon Booker will explore the art and function of dialogue.

 Extras: You will be asked to submit an extract that mark the beginning of your story.
 This will be discussed in Week 8.